elrnv/vtkio/README.md

 # Changes

-The previous version of the crate (v0.3) supports only Legacy VTK formats.
-For a list of changes introduced in the new version of `vtkio` (v0.4) see the [CHANGELOG](CHANGELOG.md).
+Version 0.3 of the crate supports only Legacy VTK formats.
+For a list of changes introduced in the new versions of `vtkio` (v0.4+) see the [CHANGELOG](CHANGELOG.md).

 # License